Work at Height & Rescue Training

 Course Requirements

-It should be understood that working at height and climbing courses require a certain amount of physical and mental exertion.
+It should be understood that working at heights and climbing courses requires a certain amount of physical and mental exertion.
 All participants must meet the following criteria to be considered a candidate for working at height courses:

 Must be 18 years of age.
-Must attend 100% of course.
+You must attend 100%, of course.
 Must meet minimum physical requirements and meet health and fitness waiver requirements.
-Physical requirements include climbing 50 stairs without duress, 1 pull-up held for 10 seconds and lifting and moving of 15 kg / 35 pound loads.
-Strong to average cardio fitness, ability to maintain
+Physical requirements include climbing 50 stairs without duress, holding one pull-up for 10 seconds, and lifting and moving 15 kg / 35 lb loads.
+Vital to average cardio fitness ability to maintain

-calm in extreme and adverse conditions, strong team work and leadership qualities.
-Have strong problem solving skills and industrial environmental management awareness.
+calm in extreme and adverse conditions, strong teamwork, and leadership qualities.
+Strong problem-solving skills and industrial environmental management awareness.
 Have good dexterity and are mechanically inclined.
-Fall Protection experience and regional ticket for Fall Protection is not required but recommended.
-Please address any concerns with WSU Outdoor Program or Fall Line Industrial prior to the course for candidates that do not meet physical requirements.
+Fall Protection experience and a regional ticket for Fall Protection are not required but are recommended.
+Please address any concerns with the WSU Outdoor Program or Fall Line Industrial before the course for candidates who do not meet physical requirements.

 **This is a physically demanding course!
-Please review the requirements and make an assessment of your current pysical abilities.
+Please review the requirements and assess your current physical abilities.
 Course participants will not receive refunds if they opt-out midway through a course**

 Pricing: $1750